njaldea/nil/projects/gate/README.md

 }
 ```

-When graph building, the data owned by the edges should only be modified by the library.
+When building a graph, it is ideal that the data owned by the edges is only be modified by the library (not the nodes).
 Allowing the node to modify the object referred through indirection will make the graph execution non-deterministic.

 This feature is intended for users to opt-in as the library will not be able to cover all of the types that has indirection.